Skip to main content

 Beagle puppy training and sniffing person's hand lying in grass

 If your dog is lactose intolerant, overweight, or has pancreatitis, speak with their vet before giving them cheese.
-Cheese may not be best for your dog if you notice adverse reactions, such as diarrhea, vomiting, or lethargy after giving them cheese.
+Cheese may not be best for your dog if you notice adverse reactions, such as diarrhea, vomiting, or lethargy, after giving them cheese.
 Pull back on feeding your dog cheese if you notice they stop eating their regular food.

 If you love cheese or your pet ate some you dropped on the floor, you may wonder: Can dogs eat cheese?
 Is cheese bad for dogs?
 In most cases, it’s safe for dogs to eat cheese.
-Cheese has calcium and protein, which support muscle health, though it’s not necessary for your dog to consume it to reap these benefits.
+Cheese has calcium and protein, which support muscle health, though it’s unnecessary for your dog to consume it to reap these benefits.
 Their dog food has everything your pet needs to thrive and should make up 90% of their diet.
-That said, cheese can be a great treat.
-It may help with training or make medication or regular food more palatable.
-Opt for low-fat, low-sodium options, and stop giving your dog cheese if they experience GI problems like vomiting after eating it.
-Dogs with lactose intolerance or pancreatitis should steer clear.
-Always consult with your vet first.

 Read more